-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 2.3 - EMS County Wide Ambulance Transportatio n Contract Fire City Attorney Risk Management Finance City Manager Office 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 2.3 - EMS County Wide Ambulance Transportati on Contract Fire City Attorney Risk Management Finance City Manager Office 1.
 Lead partnership to improve Emergency Medical Service Delivery and increase revenue for city.
 FY23-FY25 \$150K Completed items.
-MOU completed for cost-sharing consulting Services of AP Triton and WLE for Ambulance Subcontracting with Partner Cities (September 2023) Initial version of JEPA (Joint Exercise of Powers of Agreement for the Provision and Management of Emergency Ambulance Services) Completed and approved by 10/12 Member Agencies (November 2023 - January 2024) Completed Ambulance Subcontract RFP with Notice of Intent to begin Negotiations with Medic Ambulance (February 2024) Next Steps Complete Negotiations with Medic Ambulance as the Ambulance Subcontractor (May 2024 - July 2024) Work with County and continue to explore the feasibility of a direct award assignment utilizing AB 389 (April 2024 - June 2024) Update / Revise JEPA if needed (May 2024 - July 2024) Explore the option of submitting a proposal on The County Ambulance Contract if a direct award assignment is not possible (September 2024-November 2024)
+MOU completed for cost-sharing consulting Services of AP Triton and WLE for Ambulance Subcontracting with Partner Cities (September 2023) Initial version of JEPA (Joint Exercise of Powers of Agreement for the Provision and Management of Emergency Ambulance Services) Completed and approved by 10/12 Member Agencies (November 2023 - January 2024) Completed Ambulance Subcontract RFP Actively in negotiations with Medic Ambulance Received confirmation that there is no conflict of interest with the Benicia Fire Chief and Suisun City Manager serving on the SCEMSC Board as it relates to this process Next Steps Complete Negotiations with Medic Ambulance as the Ambulance Subcontractor (on-going) Work with County and continue to explore the feasibility of a direct award assignment utilizing AB 389 (April 2024 - June 2024) Update / Revise JEPA if needed (May 2024 - July 2024) Explore the option of submitting a proposal on The County Ambulance Contract if a direct award assignment is not possible (September